okeeffed/dennisokeeffe-blog/content/blog/2020-07-05-learning-a-new-language-tips.md

 I particularly highlight number six to eight.
 Six and seven are integral to getting up and going at work.
 You may already understand, but next-to-everything is stored in object/map/array data structures of some kind.
 Learning how to store these and then apply the language methods to traverse and manipulate these data structures is a huge part of the battle and the previous step of understanding the documentation will help you a lot with this.

 As for regular expressions, it can be the most undervalued tool in a programmer’s tool belt.
 Particular with string identification or replacement.
-RegExp is an incredible tool (particularly for coding exams) and worthwhile exploring the “how-to RegExp” in your chosen language.
+RegExp is an incredible tool (particularly for coding exams) and worthwhile exploring the "how-to RegExp" in your chosen language.

 To speed up the learning of the baseline, there are two incredible tools I will go to in order to practice: the language REPL (read-evaluate-print-loop) and online resources for practicing algorithms.